 6. I’m Feeling Lucky

-This leaves the obvious question, "Why keep it?”.
+This leaves the obvious question, "Why keep it?"
 Results from focus groups have shown that people feel more comfortable with the button there.
-Interestingly user very rarely "feel lucky", however.
-It’s hardly ever used.
+Interestingly, users very rarely "feel lucky", however, as it's hardly ever used.

 7. Number One Employee